brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 #### Step 6: Send a DP Target Select

-At this point the protocol starts to follow a standard messaging format that can read or write 32-bit payloads to specific registers in the target debug interface's space.
+At this point the protocol starts to follow a standard messaging format that reads/writes 32-bit payloads to specific registers in the target debug interface's space.
 The precise mechanics of these read/write transactions are explained below.

 This is the part of the handshake sequence were where we decide which of the processor